tc39/proposal-shadowrealm/explainer.md

 If the CSP directive from a page disallows `unsafe-eval`, it prevents synchronous evaluation in the Realm, i.e.: `Realm#evaluate`.

-The CSP of a page can also set directives like the `default-src` to prevent a Realm from using `Realm#importBinding()`.
+The CSP of a page can also set directives like the `default-src` to prevent a Realm from using `Realm#importValue()`.

 ### <a name='ModuleGraph'></a>Module Graph